mattnhb/teste_page/README.md

 2. Enable GitHub Pages in your repository settings
 3. Your site will be available at https://mattnhb.github.io

-## Image and PDF Files
+## Data Files

-For the portfolio to display correctly, add the following files to the repository:
+The portfolio uses the following data files:

-- `profile.jpg` - Your profile photo
-- `project1.jpg`, `project2.jpg`, `project3.jpg` - Project screenshots
-- `cert1.jpg`, `cert2.jpg`, `cert3.jpg`, `cert4.jpg` - Certification images
+- `assets/data/certifications.json` - Certification data
+- `assets/data/publications.md` - Publications in markdown format
-- `resume.pdf` - Your resume
+- `assets/data/experience.json` - Work experience data
-- PDF files for project documentation and other linked resources

 ## Customization

-You can further customize this template by:
+You can customize this template by:

-- Updating your project descriptions and links
-- Adding more skills or certifications
+- Editing the data files to update content
+- Modifying the constants in `js/constants.js` to change behavior
-- Changing the color scheme (edit the CSS variables in `:root`)
+- Updating CSS variables in `:root` to change the color scheme
-- Adding or removing sections as needed
+- Adding or removing sections in the HTML as needed

 ## Contact